 Some years back, writing on a fast disintegrating and degenerate website concerned with cars and car enthusiasts, the site infected by the new wave of UKip lovers who hate foreigners and think being English is a gift from God, I got frustrated by the constant, unwarranted attacks on the integrity of patriotic Scots.

-In time the vitriol and infantile arguments from budding sociopaths became so repellent I was compelled to write to Heseltine’s moderators and demand all my contributions be deleted.
-By then the ‘dedicated’ founder-owner had sold the site to Michael Heseltine’s car mob for a bag of retirement cash and he disappeared.
+In time the vitriol and infantile arguments from budding sociopaths became so repellent I was compelled to write to the site moderators to demand all my contributions be deleted.
+By then the ‘dedicated’ founder-owner had sold the site to Michael Heseltine’s car magazine empire for a bag of retirement cash and he disappeared.

 I had had enough of fools and farts tearing into Scotland’s life and traditions, in particular beginning ungrammatical sentences with the pompous, arcane ‘methinks’.
 The moderators duly agreed to wipe all my work, a sheet cleaned and ironed flat included a 28 hour session without sleep calming readers after one of the well liked contributors committed suicide.